EDHE08232001/CSI2372Files/LabAssignments/Assignment2_300176553/README.md

 This directory contains all the solution for assignment 2 exercises.

 *Note:* The starting file of ex4 is bugged.
-After functions are implemented, the program is always stuck in a infinite.
+After functions are implemented, the program is always stuck in an infinite loop.
 So i debugged it with additional console prints.